This brief article outlines the principles of successful day to day volunteer management to help you support, retain and recognise your volunteers.

 Don’t forget that the main motivation for volunteering is usually because people want to help – ensure you have meaningful tasks for volunteers from the start.
 Provide feedback to your volunteers on the impact their contribution makes to individuals and the work as a whole.

-Whilst a large part of volunteer management comes down to conversations and support, having the policies and procedures written down and easily accessibly will give direction, support your decision making and reinforce expectations and boundaries.
+Whilst a large part of volunteer management comes down to conversations and support, having the policies and procedures written down and easily accessible will give direction, support your decision making and reinforce expectations and boundaries.
 Policies are the guardrails for your charity, make sure they are regularly referred to.

 As well as having their role description, volunteer agreement and a copy of their main contacts name and contact details, volunteers may well have to have an understanding of your: